idaholab/Malcolm-Helm/README.md

 The [nfs-subdir-exeternal-provisioner](https://github.com/kubernetes-sigs/nfs-subdir-external-provisioner) can be installed via Helm, Kustomize, or manually via a set of YAML files.
 Since Malcolm-Helm is a Helm based project we will also install the provisioner [via Helm](https://github.com/kubernetes-sigs/nfs-subdir-external-provisioner?tab=readme-ov-file#with-helm).

 For these steps we will need the NFS server IP address or DNS name as well as the NFS exported path from above.
 In the following example the server's DNS name is "nfsserver.malcolm.local" and the exported path on that server is "/exports/malcolm/nfs-subdir-provisioner".
-Notice: the NFS export path is /exports but we can point the nfs-subdir-external-provisioner to a sub-directory within the exported path (/exports/malcolm/nfs-subdir-provisioner) to keep the automatically generated files contained to that directory.
-We start by adding the Helm repo then install the provisioner with the server name and export path as parameters.
+Notice: the NFS server's export path is actually /exports but we can point the nfs-subdir-external-provisioner to a sub-directory within the exported path (/exports/malcolm/nfs-subdir-provisioner) to keep the automatically generated files contained to that directory.
+We start by adding the Helm repo then install the provisioner with the server name and exported path as parameters.

 ```
 $ helm repo add nfs-subdir-external-provisioner https://kubernetes-sigs.github.io/nfs-subdir-external-provisioner/